oracle-samples/oci-streaming-datasync-sample/README.md

-The json payload contains  streamKey and streamMessage nodes. streamKey is the key to be sent to the DataSyncStream and StreamMessage is the value to be sent to the DataSyncStream.
+The json payload contains  _streamKey_ and _streamMessage_ nodes. _streamKey_ is the key to be sent to the DataSyncStream and _streamMessage_ is the value to be sent to the _DataSyncStream_.

-The streamMessage section is self-contained i.e.  it contains the target application API in targetRestApi node,  target application’s Rest API Operation in targetRestApiOperation node and a target application’s Rest API Payload in targetRestApiPayload node.
+The _streamMessage_ section is self-contained i.e.  it contains the target application API in _targetRestApi_ node,  target application’s Rest API Operation in _targetRestApiOperation_ node and a target application’s Rest API Payload in _targetRestApiPayload_ node.

 In most cases the target application API will need a security token.
 If the source and target applications are SSO enabled, one option is to pass this token in the authorization header of the POST call to API Gateway.
 This token needs to be securely stored for target application API processing later by Functions.
-For this purpose,  the json payload contains a  node called vaultSecretId which is an id that is unique to every message.
+For this purpose,  the json payload contains a  node called _vaultSecretId_ which is an id that is unique to every message.
 The unique id will be used as a secret name in the Vault and the secret content will be the auth token passed in the Authorization Header of the API Gateway REST API call.

-Step 2.
-PopulateDataStreamFunction  parses the json payload and creates a new stream message with Key as streamKey and value as streamMessage and pushes it to DataSyncStream.
+Step 2.	_PopulateDataStreamFunction_  parses the json payload and creates a new stream message with Key as _streamKey_ and value as _streamMessage_ and pushes it to DataSyncStream.
 It also reads the vaultSecretId and creates a secret in Vault with content as the authorization header token.

-Step 3.
-DataSyncStream  is connected to the Function, ProcessDataStreamFunction through a Service Connector.
+Step 3.	_DataSyncStream_  is connected to the Function, _ProcessDataStreamFunction_ through a Service Connector.
 Service Connector invokes this Function when DataSyncStream is populated with new messages.

-Step 4.
-ProcessDataStreamFunction processes the messages by reading the targetRestApiPayload  section in the payload and then invokes the target application API and operation.
+Step 4.	_ProcessDataStreamFunction_ processes the messages by reading the _targetRestApiPayload_  section in the payload and then invokes the target application API and operation.
 If an error occurs, say if the server is unavailable Function pushes the message to Error streams defined in the Function Application configuration variables.

 Step 5.
-Lastly there is an option to retry the messages in Error streams using an API Gateway API, that exposes the RetryFunction.
+Lastly there is an option to retry the messages in Error streams using an API Gateway API, that exposes the _RetryFunction_.

-In the retry payload, specify the stream to retry using  StreamOCIDToRetry node and the offset from where the retry should happen.
+In the retry payload, specify the stream to retry using  _StreamOCIDToRetry_ node and the offset from where the retry should happen.
 Consuming messages from a stream requires you to: create a cursor, then use the cursor to read messages.
 A cursor is a pointer to a location in a stream.
 One of the option is to use a  specific offset to start the reading of message.
 This is called an AT_OFFSET cursor.
 RetryFunction in the sample uses the AT_OFFSET cursor for consuming message and processes maximum of 10 messages at a time.
 This function also returns the last successfully read offset.
 This returned offset value can be stored in a location and passed as a value in json payload when the RetryFunction is invoked sequentially for processing large number of messages.

 The payload also contains an errormapping section to specify the streams to which errored messages should be directed to.